jqwik-team/jqwik2-api-discussion/README.md

 - Model-based testing module with support for linear temporal logic and parallel execution.
 - Time module
 - Web module
+- Test Data Builder module: Use arbitraries for generating example data for example-based tests

 ### Core